Enhanced Fault-tolerance in Photonic Quantum Computing: Comparing the Honeycomb Floquet Code and the Surface Code in Tailored Architecture: Comparison between the surface code and the honeycomb Floquet code

-To fully investigate the performance of both architectures, we also computed thresholds for spin decoherence and photon distinguishability.
-We found similar thresholds for the \HC{} with \fspoqc{} and the \SC{} with SPOQC, and slightly inferior results for the pair-measurement syndrome extraction circuits of the \SC{} with \fspoqc{}.
-The poorer performances of \SC{} implemented on \fspoqc{} can mostly be explained by the higher depth of the syndrome extraction circuit for the pentagon-tiled \SC{} which allows more time for spin decoherence, as well as the higher number of RUS operations which increases the impact of distinguishability-induced errors.
+For decoherence, we found similar thresholds for the honeycomb code with \fspoqc{} and the surface code with $\CZ-$SPOQC, and slightly inferior results for the pair-measurement syndrome extraction circuits of the surface code with \fspoqc{}.
+The poorer performances of the surface code implemented on \fspoqc{} can mostly be explained by two factors.
+First, the higher depth of the syndrome extraction circuit for the pentagon-tiled surface code allows more time for spin decoherence.
+The pentagon-tiled surface code also uses 2 auxiliary qubits instead of one, so more qubits are subject to decoherence.
+Logical error rates curves can be found in Appendix \ref{ap:other_thr_plots}.